HamidNaser/RESTful-APIs/README.md

 4. This follows the hierarchical structure where orders is nested under users.

-### Best Practices : 4.
-Implement HATEOAS (Hypermedia As The Engine Of Application State).
+## Design and Best Practices : 4.
+Implement HATEOAS

 Implementing HATEOAS (Hypermedia As The Engine Of Application State) involves including hypermedia links in API responses to guide clients on how to navigate the API and discover available actions or resources dynamically.